Qatar urges a Gaza ceasefire after 'positive response' from Hamas

 A ship carrying 1,200 tons of food left Cyprus on Tuesday for the Israeli port of Ashdod loaded with pasta, rice, baby food and canned goods that were pre-screened in Cyprus.

 Magdy reported from Cairo and Gambrell from Dubai, United Arab Emirates.
-Melanie Lidman contributed from Tel Aviv, Israel.
+Melanie Lidman in Tel Aviv, Israel and Edith M. Lederer at the United Nations contributed.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war